In Rainbows: Response

-Response from Radiohead

 Responding to criticisms, Jonny Greenwood said Radiohead were responding to the culture of downloading free music, which he likened to the legend of King Canute: "You can't pretend the flood isn't happening."
 Colin said the criticism was "worrying about all these ancillary questions and forgetting about the primal urge of people to share and enjoy music.
 And there's always going to be a way of finding money or livings to be made out of it."
 Yorke told the BBC: "We have a moral justification in what we did in the sense that the majors and the big infrastructure of the music business has not addressed the way artists communicate directly with their fans ...
 Not only do they get in the way, but they take all the cash."

 Radiohead's management defended the release as "a solution for Radiohead, not the industry", and doubted "it would work the same way [for Radiohead] ever again".
 Radiohead have not used the pay-what-you-want system for subsequent releases.
 In 2009, Message said he believed that peer-to-peer file sharing should be legal, and advocated for government intervention to force internet service providers to pay artists.

 In February 2013, Yorke told the Guardian that though Radiohead had hoped to subvert the corporate music industry with In Rainbows, he feared they had instead played into the hands of content providers such as Apple and Google: "They have to keep commodifying things to keep the share price up, but in doing so they have made all content, including music and newspapers, worthless, in order to make their billions.
 And this is what we want?"